LaNgOStInode/LaNgOStInode.github.io/README.md

-# news-drone
+# News Drone
-The Drednot 'News Drone' is on Github!
+The Drednot ship, 'News Drone' is on Github!